TheNightmanCodeth/license-snippets-code/contributing.md

     * Don't include comment characters like `//` or `#`, this is done by the extension.
 * `body`
     * This is put into the `LICENSE` file
     * The body, like the header, needs to be an array of lines containing no line breaks.
-    * See [this script](util/to-json-array.sh) for an easy way to convert a `LICENSE` file into a line-seperated array.
 * `description`
     * A single-sentence description of the license.
     * This is shown on the tooltip in the editor